 • In the clinical trial programs for CD and UC, before an SC injection or IV infusion, appropriately trained personnel and medications to treat allergic reactions, including anaphylaxis, were required to be available.
 Appropriate medical personnel were required to be in attendance at the time of the infusion and for at least 30 minutes after the SC injection or for at least 1 hour after the start of the infusion.2-5

 • Appropriate medical personnel were required to be in close proximity to the infusion center for the remaining duration of the infusion and for 1 hour after the end of the infusion in the event that emergency resuscitation was required.
-All subjects were required to be observed carefully for symptoms of an allergic reaction (eg, urticaria, itching, hives).
+All patients were required to be observed carefully for symptoms of an allergic reaction (eg, urticaria, itching, hives).

-• If a mild or moderate allergic reaction was observed, acetaminophen, non-steroidal anti-inflammatory drugs, and/or diphenhydramine could have been administered.
+• If a mild or moderate allergic reaction was observed, acetaminophen, nonsteroidal anti-inflammatory drugs, and/or diphenhydramine could have been administered.

 • In the case of a severe allergic reaction (eg, anaphylaxis), SC aqueous epinephrine, corticosteroids, respiratory assistance, and other proper resuscitative measures were required to be available at the study site where the infusions were being given.